actualbudget/actual/docs/install/fly.md

 ## Configuring Actual

-Now that Actual has been launched, you should now be able to navigate to Actual using the URL provided by the Fly command above earlier.
+Now that Actual has been launched, you should be able to navigate to Actual using the URL provided by the Fly command above earlier.

 <details><summary>Forgot the URL?
 Here’s how to find it</summary>